 Second Count

 Uttering a forged document, contrary to section 289 of the Penal Code

-(2006 Revision)
+(2010 Revision)

-A.B., on the day of , at , uttered a certain forged document purporting the same to be genuine and knowing the same to be forged and with intent to defraud.
+A.B., on the $\,$ day of $\,$, at $\,$, uttered a certain forged document purporting the same to be genuine and knowing the same to be forged and with intent to defraud.

-Uttering counterfeit coin, contrary to section 308 of the Penal Code (2006 Revision)
+Uttering counterfeit coin, contrary to section 308 of the Penal Code (2010 Revision)

-PARTICULARS OF OFFENCE

-A.B., on the day of , at , uttered a counterfeit twenty-five cent piece knowing the same to be counterfeit.

-19.

-STATEMENT OF OFFENCE

-Perjury, contrary to section 101 of the Penal Code (2006 Revision)
+Perjury, contrary to section 101 of the Penal Code (2010 Revision)

-PARTICULARS OF OFFENCE

-A.B., on the day of , at , being a witness upon the trial of an action in the Grand Court, in which one was plaintiff and one was defendant, knowingly falsely swore that he saw one N.M., in the street called Street, on the day of .
+A.B., on the day of , at , being a witness upon the trial of an action in the Grand Court, in which one was plaintiff and one was defendant, knowingly falsely swore that he saw one N.M., in the street called Street, on the day of

-20.

-STATEMENT OF OFFENCE
+First Count

-First Count Producing an obscene writing for the purpose of public distribution, contrary to section 157(1)(a) of the Penal Code (2006 Revision)
+Producing an obscene writing for the purpose of public distribution, contrary to section 157(1)(a) of the Penal Code (2010 Revision)

-PARTICULARS OF OFFENCE

 E.M., on the day of , at , made and published or caused to be made and published an obscene writing, the particulars of which are published with this indictment.
 (Particulars to specify pages and lines complained of where necessary, as in a book).

-92